On a problem of optimal transport under marginal martingale constraints: Existence of a monotone martingale transport plan: The left-curtain transport plan

-We are now finally in the position to prove the desired associativity property of the shadow mapping. \begin{proof}[Proof of Theorem \ref{two_measures}.]
-If $\gamma_2$ is the sum of finitely many atoms, the property holds because by Lemma \ref{measure_plus_atom} it is possible to construct recursively $S^\nu(\gamma_1+\gamma_2)$ using a decomposition with one atom from $\gamma_2$ and the rest of $\gamma_1+\gamma_2$ as the second measure.
-Let us consider a sequence $\gamma^{(n)}_2$ of measures made of finitely many atoms that weakly converge to $\gamma_2$.
-Moreover we assume that $(\gamma^{(n)}_2)_n$ is increasing in the convex order as in Lemma \ref{approx_measure}.
+We are now finally in the position to prove the desired associativity property of the shadow mapping. \begin{pf*}{Proof of Theorem~\ref{two_measures}} If $\gamma_2$ is the sum of finitely many atoms, the property holds since by Lemma~\ref{measure_plus_atom} it is possible to construct recursively $S^\nu(\gamma_1+\gamma_2)$ using a decomposition with one atom from $\gamma_2$ and the rest of $\gamma_1+\gamma_2$ as the second measure.
+Let us consider a sequence $(\gamma^{(n)}_2)_n$ of measures consisting of finitely many atoms that weakly converge to $\gamma_2$ and satisfy $\gamma^{(n)}_2\leqc\gamma_2$.
+Moreover, we may assume that $(\gamma^{(n)}_2)_n$ is increasing in the convex order as in Lemma~\ref{approx_measure}.